-- Requirements of any third party/sponsors, together with relevant support arrangements that satisfy both the underlying collaborative contract and the Postgraduate Research Code of Practice. - Ethics requirements - Health & Safety requirements - Welfare support facilities - Teaching re six hours/contract - University policies & strategies - Opportunity for effective student representation - Special Educational Needs & Disabilities Act - 8.
-Research students are provided with sufficient information to enable them to begin their studies with an understanding of the environment in which they will be working. - 8.1 All publicity material associated with postgraduate research programmes is clear, accurate and of sufficient detail to inform student choice. - 8.2 All students use standard University Postgraduate Research enrolment procedures on admission, and agree to abide by the University's regulations. - 8.3 Students have access to all the information which they require to commence and progress their studies with an understanding of the academic and social environment within which they will be working.
+Academic Financial Other Student responsibility for the degree Attendance requirements Duration Progress Supervision requirements (indicating that supervision is a two-way process engaging both student and supervisors) Enrolment requirement Degree for which registered Milestone report Academic requirements Fees &amp; Fee Payment Student Entitlements Resources Supervision IT facilities Requirements of any third party/sponsors, together with relevant support arrangements that satisfy both the underlying collaborative contract and the Postgraduate Research Code of Practice.
+Ethics requirements Health &amp; Safety requirements Welfare support facilities Teaching re six hours/contract University policies &amp; strategies Opportunity for effective student representation Special Educational Needs &amp; Disabilities Act

+8. Research students are provided with sufficient information to enable them to begin their studies with an understanding of the environment in which they will be working.

+- 8.1 All publicity material associated with postgraduate research programmes is clear, accurate and of sufficient detail to inform student choice. - 8.2 All students use standard University Postgraduate Research enrolment procedures on admission, and agree to abide by the University's regulations. - 8.3 Students have access to all the information which they require to commence and progress their studies with an understanding of the academic and social environment within which they will be working.
 All students receive the standard offer letter; and are given appropriate electronic access to the University IT network. - 8.4 Each student engages in formal induction at Faculty and Department levels.
 Induction is compulsory within one month of the start date.
 Faculties report to Graduate School Committee on how induction is done in an annual report. - 8.5 Students commence their programme of studies at set entry points throughout the year, normally in October or March.
 Exceptionally, funding or visa arrangements may require the approval (by the Faculty PGR Director) of a different entry point.